An introduction to EBM (session 1)

 Evidence-based medicine (EBM) is the:

-“conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients” (David L. Sackett et al. 1996)
+“conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients” (Sackett et al. 1996)

 Meaning?